intro-to-nodejs/intro-to-nodejs-course/readmes/express-authentication.md

 ## Learning Objectives

-We will learn how to:
+By the end of this lesson, you will be able to:

 - implement signup and login functionalities for our `Express Recipes` API
 - authenticate application users' requests using [Passport.js](passportjs.org) and [JSON Web Tokens](https://jwt.io/)